 The following year, the Rev. Don Shaw took over supply duties, and services were held in the Woodland Heights School.
 As many other churches were then organizing and using the school, quarters were cramped and scheduling conflicts arose until the church progressed to having its own classroom.
 In 1962, the Rev. Stuart Frane became the first resident Priest, and the rectory in Streamwood was purchased.
 In 1963, Bishop Montgomery blessed the land on Irving Park Road, in Hanover Park, which had been purchased by the Diocese for locating the permanent church building.
 The following March, the Rev. John R.K.
 Stieper became Vicar, and funds were raised to build a church on the land.
 Construction began in July, and the dedication was held for the newly completed church, on Thanksgiving, 1964.
 The church land was later annexed into the Village of Hanover Park, and over the years the congregation continued to grow in size, so much so that, in 1968, a school building with six classrooms was added to the church building.
 Over the years the congregation added stained glass windows, redecorated the interior of the church and community areas, and improved the grounds to provide a pleasant place to gather and worship God.
 By 1985, the congregation had grown in size, stability and economic well being, that it was granted parish status.

 Fr.
 Stieper retired as Rector in early 2000.
 Since that time the church has been served by supply Priests and Interim Rectors: Fr.
 Michael Rasicci, Fr.
 Richard Lundberg, Fr.
-Ted E. Durst, and Mother Deborah Seles.
-Our current priest Rev. Dr. Mathew P. Idicula was appointed as vicar in April, 2007.
+Ted E. Durst, Mother Deborah Seles and Dr. Mathew P. Idicula.
+Our current priest Rev. Roberto Pamatmat was appointed as vicar in September 2018.